thinkshout/thinkshout/_case_studies/freedom-house.md

       #### Results

       The new freedomhouse.org combines a set of distinct annual reports into a powerful narrative about the state of freedom in the world.
 It informs policy makers and the media, and drives users to take action.
 The research teams have the tools to publish compelling reports which, taken together, tell the story of what happens when freedoms erode, helping to hold governments to account.

-  - section-image: "/assets/images/case-studies/Freedom-house-laptop-1.jpg"
-    section-image-alt: "LVHN location viewed on a laptop and doctor search viewed on phone."

 cs-cta-text: Launch Site
 cs-cta-url: https://freedomhouse.org/